Title IX & Smith College

 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”

 Title IX of the Education Amendments of 1972 and its implementing regulation at 34 C.F.R.
 Part 106 (“Title IX”).

 Title IX’s prohibition of sex discrimination is broad and far-reaching.
-It includes prohibitions against all forms of sexual discrimination, including sexual harassment, sexual assault, dating/domestic violence and stalking, referred to collectively here as “gender-based or sexual misconduct.”
+It includes prohibitions against all forms of sexual discrimination, including sexual harassment, sexual assault, dating/domestic violence and stalking, referred to collectively here as “sexual misconduct.”

 Smith’s Title IX Coordinator